Maui Scuba Diving Fish Guide

 Yellow Tang

 These brightly colored yellow fishes are perhaps some of the most recognizable Hawaiʻi reef fishes.
 Like the Convict tang, Yellow tangs are members of the Surgeonfish family.
-They use blades at the end of their tails to act as a defense and to ward off competitors from feeding in their territory.
+They use blades at the end of their tails for defense to ward off competitors from feeding in their territory.

 Yellow tangs are popular fish to acquire for the aquarium trade.
-As of 2021, Hawaii banned the collection of aquarium fish pending a further environmental review.
+As of 2021, Hawaii banned collecting aquarium fish pending a further environmental review.
 This controversial dispute is ongoing.

 Uhu